-Input Configuration Attribute Туре Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system. oiio:missingcolor float or string Either an array of float values or a string holding a comma-separated list of values, if present this is a request to use this color for pixels of any missing tiles or scanlines, rather than considering a tile/scanline read failure to be an error.
+Input Configuration At- Туре Meaning tribute oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system. oiio:missingcolor float or Either an array of float values or a string holding a comma-separated string list of values, if present this is a request to use this color for pixels of any missing tiles or scanlines, rather than considering a tile/scanline read failure to be an error.
 This can be helpful when intentionally reading partially-written or incomplete files (such as an in-progress render).